L-Heidrich/Pytorch-landscape-classification/README.md

 Regular training did not suffice in order to reach a good accuracy so I have used methods like gradient clipping and using a [cyclic learning rate](https://arxiv.org/abs/1506.01186). <br>
 The model eventually reached a 95% training accuracy and a 75% testing accuracy on a resnet built and trained by myself. <br>
 As a comparison I have finetuned ResNet50 with its original weights over 20~ epochs which reaches a 85% accuracy.
+It has quickly reached that accuracy since the model was able to generalise based on its pretrained weights. <br>

-My first thought was that this might be due to overfitting but after further data augmentation the model still failed to generalize. </b>
+My first thought was that the low accuracy might be due to overfitting but after further data augmentation the model still failed to generalize. </b>
 Upon observing the test set further I have found out that many images have been assigned wrong labels which lead to wrong classifications. </br>

 ### Sidenotes: